Yomguithereal/mnemonist/trie.md

 ### #.prefixes

-Returns an iterator over the stack's prefixes (note that the order on which the trie will iterate over its prefixes is arbitrary).
+Returns an iterator over the trie's prefixes (note that the order on which the trie will iterate over its prefixes is arbitrary).

 ```js
 var trie = Trie.from(['roman', 'romanesque']);